UhmNatsu/UhmNatsu/README.md

 thank you for reading this whatsoever readme

-# Cool-ppl-you-might-follow
+# Fandoms im in
 ![Image](https://github.com/user-attachments/assets/7a50b24b-5c56-4a47-9fe1-46839dcf4c5d)

-• @M1SS-F0SS1L1AN cuz shes so kewl
+•